 Perinatal deaths include stillbirths and deaths in the first week of life (early neonatal deaths).
 Half of the world’s babies do not currently receive a birth certificate; and most neonatal deaths and almost all stillbirths have no death certificate, let alone information on the cause of and factors contributing to these deaths.
 Therefore, it is important that the civil registration and vital statistics (CRVS) systems for counting all births and deaths and assigning cause of death need to be strengthened in all countries, particularly in those countries where the estimated burden is the highest.
 Perinatal death audit is conducted to examine the cause of and factors contributing to stillbirths and neonatal deaths and to critical analysis of the quality of care received.
 The purpose is to formulate recommendations and take action to improve the quality of care for mothers and newborns and prevent avoidable deaths in future.

 Standards-based audit is the systematic review of the quality of care compared to standards of care agreed by all the relevant health managers and providers.
-Standards are based on evidence-based guidelines for care.
-Standards-based audit is an evidence-based quality improvement process resulting in better outcomes.
-The process of standards-based audit follows five steps:
+The process of standards-based audit follows five steps, known as the 'audit cycle':

 - Identify a standard(s) for audit